The latest update to this website was at 701pm Saturday evening (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Monday comments: I’m home here in upper Kula, Maui, I hope you have a great Monday wherever you happen to be spending it.
+Glenn’s Saturday comments: I’m here in Corte Madera, California, visiting my good friend Linda.
+I hope you have a good Saturday wherever you happen to be spending it.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Here’s the latest Weather Map / Vog map animation